oinone/oinone-docs/en/DevManual/Tutorials/Back-endFramework/chapter14-customized-features.md

 :::danger Warning

 The package paths of each module must not contain the same package path; otherwise, metadata loading will be problematic.
-Therefore, for linked modules like `ce_expenses`, its package path is recommended to start with "link", such as: pro.shushi.oinone.trutorials.ce.expenses.
+Therefore, for linked modules like `ce_expenses`, its package path is recommended to start with "ce", such as: pro.shushi.oinone.trutorials.ce.expenses.

 :::